jfpuget/birdclef-2024/README.md

 The code was run with nivida NGC container `nvidia/pytorch:24.02-py3`

-I pip installed torchaudio, torchvision and timm packages in that container, then ran the notebooks.
+I pip installed torchaudio, torchvision and timm packages in that container.
+The exact verisons that were instaleld are in the requirements.txt but there is no real depeendency on these exact versions.
+Installing these in the above container upgrades torch and other existing packages, exp. cuda toolkit.

+The container was run with a 8xV100 GPUs machine (DGX1) but only one of the GPUs is used.

 ## Data